-X.4.3.1 Minutes of council meetings with voting records of those present are to be released to the Council members within 2 days of the council meeting.
+X.4.3.1 Minutes of council meetings with voting records of those present are to be released to the Council members within 7 days of the council meeting.
 Council members then have 1 day to read and approve or dispute minutes.
 Amendments to disputed minutes will be put to a Council vote requiring simple majority to pass.
-Minutes are then to be made available to all YI members via the YI website and via email by request.
+Minutes are then to be made available to all YI members via the YI website.
 The council may request items be omitted from the minutes by simple majority in cases requiring confidentiality and for the purposes of data protection.

 X.4.4 The Chairman shall chair meetings of the National Council, or in the absence of the Chairman the Deputy Chairman shall chair.
 In the absence of both the Chairman and Deputy Chairman the Secretary shall chair.
 In the absence of the Secretary the Deputy Chairman shall act as Secretary.

-X.4.5 The National Council shall meet bi-monthly, in person or by conference call.
+X.4.5 The National Council shall meet monthly, in person or by conference call.

 X.4.5.1 National Council meeting dates can be changed in advance of a week by a majority vote.

-X.4.6.1 Any elected officer can be removed from their role by ‘recall’.
-Recall mechanism is 5% of the electorate (at the time of presentation of members signatures), or 10 members (whichever is higher).
+X.4.6.1 Any elected Executive Council officer can be removed from their role by ‘recall’.
+Recall mechanism is 5% of the electorate (at the time of presentation of members signatures), or by a super majority of the National Council.
+If the YI officer contests the decision, then the YI members will be balloted to decide the outcome.
 Members’ signatures can be electronic and must present their membership number for verification; membership must be valid at the time of verification.